Waleeddarwesh/SwiftRide/README.md

 - **Train Tracking:** Real-time tracking of trains to keep passengers informed of their journey status.
 - **Ticket Scanning:** Scan tickets to access detailed trip information, including departure times, stops, and more.

-## My Role

-**Position:** Django Backend Developer

-As a Django backend developer for SwiftRide, my responsibilities included:

-- **Developing and Managing Backend Infrastructure:** Ensuring a robust and scalable server-side architecture to support the app's functionalities.
-- **Implementing Secure Payment Gateways:** Integrating online payment systems for seamless and secure transactions.
-- **Building Real-Time Features:** Enabling real-time train tracking and ticket scanning capabilities.
-- **Database Management:** Designing and maintaining efficient database systems to handle user data, bookings, and transaction records.
-- **API Development:** Creating and maintaining APIs to facilitate communication between the frontend and backend of the application.
-- **Ensuring Data Security and Compliance:** Implementing best practices for data protection and adhering to relevant regulations.

 ## Technologies Used

 - **Backend Framework:** Django